 Pressure compensation and load sensing are terms often used to describe pump controls that improve the efficiency of pump operation.
 Sometimes these terms are used interchangeably, a misconception that is cleared up once you understand the differences in how the two enhancements operate.

 To investigate these differences, consider a simple circuit using a fixed-displacement pump running at constant speed.
-This circuit is efficient only when the load demands maximum power because the pump puts out full pressure and flow regardless of load demand.
+This circuit is efficient only when the load demands maximum power because the pump produces constant flow whenever it is running (unless high hydraulic pressure bogs down the speed of the driving motor).
 A relief valve prevents excessive pressure buildup by routing high-pressure fluid to tank when the system reaches the relief setting.
 As Figure 1 shows, power is wasted whenever the load requires less than full flow or full pressure.
 The unused fluid energy produced by the pump becomes heat that must be dissipated.

 Powering multiple loads

 If a single pump must power multiple actuators, a proportional pressure compensator often is used.
 With this setup, Figure 2, a yoke spring pushes the pump's swashplate toward full displacement.
 When load pressure exceeds the compensator setting, force from fluid pressure acts on a compensator spool to overcome the force exerted by the spring.
 The spool then shifts toward the compensator-spring chamber, which routes pump output to a stroking piston to decrease pump displacement.
 The compensator spool returns to neutral when pump pressure matches the compensator spring setting.
 If a load blocks the actuators, pump flow drops to zero.